getodk/docs/odk1-src/central-projects.rst

 When you Archive a Project, the following things become frozen:

- - Any Forms that are still in :guilabel:`Open` or :guilabel:`Closing` states will remain in those states.
+ - Form settings and states.
+Any Forms that are still in :guilabel:`Open` or :guilabel:`Closing` states will remain in those states.
- - Any users who are Project Managers will retain their access.
+ - Web User access.
+Any users who are Project Managers will retain their access.
+ - App User access.
+All active App Users will retain their ability to download :guilabel:`Open` forms and upload non-:guilabel:`Closed` forms.
- - All Project data, including Forms, Form Attachments, and all Submission data will remain available for viewing, download, and access over OData.
+ - Project data access.
+All Project data, including Forms, Form Attachments, and all Submission data will remain available for viewing, download, and OData access.

 And, the following things are changed:

  - The Project will be sorted to the bottom of the Projects list, with :guilabel:`(archived)` added onto the end of the Project Name.
- - All management features on the Project and Forms within will be disabled in the web interface.
+ - All management features (e.g. editing Project or Form details) on the Project and Forms within will be disabled in the web interface.

 .. admonition:: Before you archive